These blueberry breakfast muffins are healthy, tasty and easy to make! They’re gluten-free, sweetened only with agave nectar and loaded with fruit.

-The idea of having fresh blueberry breakfast muffins ready to eat every morning just sounds ideal.
-This recipe is going to make that dream come true and in a very healthy way thanks to all the beneficial ingredients we have added to these blueberry muffins.
+The idea of having fresh blueberry muffins ready to eat every morning sounds ideal.
+This recipe is going to make that dream come true.
+Thanks to all the beneficial ingredients we have added to these blueberry muffins, they’re not only delicious but nutritious as well.
 After all, the best way to start each day is by making a healthy food choice!

 - Almond flour– Almond flour is made from finely ground almonds.
 Sometimes, the skin is removed before the almonds are ground making it very light and fluffy.
 Almonds are an amazing source of vitamin E, vegetarian protein, fiber and healthy fats.

 - Oat Flour– Oat flour can easily be made by grinding rolled oats in a food processor or blender.
-Oats have lots of antioxidants and have been shown to promote hearth healthy when eaten daily.
+Oats have lots of antioxidants!

 - Greek Yogurt– Greek Yogurt is full of protein, calcium, probiotics and vitamin B12 (just to name a few!).
 Be sure to use an unsweetened yogurt to keep the sugar levels low.

 - Banana– Potassium and fiber are the two nutrients that bananas are known for.
-However, they have many other health benefits like helping control asthma, blood sugar levels and promote heart health.
+Bananas may support heart health and may aid in weight loss.

 - Blueberries– The main fruit in these muffins sure packs a health punch!
 Blueberries are one of the most antioxidant-rich foods and they also contain lots of vitamin C, calcium, magnesium, iron, and potassium.

 As you can see, this recipe for blueberry muffins is super healthy and something you can feel good about eating every day!